Judas-Michael/book_wishlist/README.md

 # book_wishlist

 Manage a list of books that a user wants to read, or has read.

 For practicing teamwork, collaboration, and working with GitHub's issue tracker.

+Collaboration between Mark VanGerpen and Judas Lane.